tearflake/symbolprose/docs/symbolprose.md

 <compute-call> := (RUN <name> <params>)
 ```

 The above grammar defines the syntax of Symbolprose.
 To interpret these grammar rules, we use special symbols: `<...>` for noting identifiers, `... := ...` for expressing assignment, `...+` for one or more occurrences, `...*` for zero or more occurrences, `...?` for optional appearance, and `... | ...` for alternation between expressions.
-All other symbols are considered as parts of the *Symbolprose* language.

-To interpret these grammar rules, we use special symbols: `<...>` for noting identifiers, `... := ...` for expressing assignment, `...+` for one or more occurrences, `...*` for zero or more occurrences, `...?` for optional appearance, and `... | ...` for alternation between expressions.
 All other symbols are considered as parts of the Symbolprose language.

 Atoms may be enclosed within `'` characters  if we want to include special characters used in the grammar.
 Strings are enclosed between `"` characters.
 Multiline atoms and strings are enclosed between an odd number of `'` or `"` characters.